-() 5.
-There are harmonious relationships between the administration and the department, and within the department. () ME AN Bei nefits () 1.
-There are incentives for the consultants' participation in the teaching program. () 2.
-There are provisions for recognition and reward for meritorious activities of consultants. () 3.
-The department has a staff development program to enhance their professional roles, and provisions to attend teacher training seminars and participation in scientific conferences. () 4.
-There are activities that promotes the consultants' well-being and welfare. () ME ZAN .
+- () 1.
+There are incentives for the consultants' participation in the teaching program. - () 2.
+There are provisions for recognition and reward for meritorious activities of consultants. - () 3.
+The department has a staff development program to enhance their professional roles, and provisions to attend teacher training seminars and participation in scientific conferences. - () 4.
+There are activities that promotes the consultants' well-being and welfare. - () MEAN